-According to Salary.com, the average Licensed Professional Counselor working in Cambridge, Mass., makes $39,778 per year*.
+According to Salary.com, the average Licensed Professional Counselor working in Cambridge, MA makes $39,778 per year*.
 That’s beyond bleak.
-For a city where a 900 square foot apartment can run over $400,000, it’s dismal.
+For a city where a 900 square foot apartment can run you half a million dollars, it’s dismal.

-Is this our fate?
-Financially speaking, are counselors better off getting jobs at Wal-Mart?
+Is dismal compensation our fate for choose the profession of counseling?
+Financially speaking, are counselors better off forfeiting their licenses and getting jobs in retail, or waiting tables?
 I don’t think so.

-With good practice planning, counselors can do better.
-For many, earning over $100,000 profit in year two of private practice is an obtainable goal.
-In this article, we’re going to look at the financial aspects of running a private counseling practice.
+With good private practice planning, counselors can do much better.
+In fact, earning over $100,000 profit in year two of private practice is a reasonable and obtainable goal.
+As counselors, often we loathe to think about or discuss money–we want to focus on patient care.
+However, from time-to-time it’s a necessary part of keeping the doors open.
+Truth be told, you can’t help anyone if you’re practice is out of business.
+In this article, we’re going to look at the financial aspects of running a successful private counseling practice.

 Client fees vary depending on location, and payer.

-For example, In Cambridge Massachusetts, if one is accepting 3rd party payments (insurance), the average intake appointment (90801) pays about $100 for a clinician with a Master’s degree.
-Ongoing appointments for individual therapy (90806) pay around $75-87, and appointments for couples counseling (i.e., “family therapy with patient present”, 90847) pay about $10 more.
+For example, In Cambridge Massachusetts, if one is accepting 3rd party payments (insurance), the average intake appointment (90791) pays about $100 for a clinician with a Master’s degree.
+Ongoing appointments for individual therapy (90834) pay around $75-87, and appointments for couples counseling (i.e., “family therapy with patient present”, 90847) can pay about $10 more.

 In addition, let’s say that you give yourself a generous 4 weeks of vacation a year.